This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The 52-m high statue of Lord Nelson dominates the square as do the lions representing Britain’s courage.
 (You’ll see them all over London).
 The National Gallery is the stunning building in the background.

-A Tower of London tour with an entertaining, red-coated Beefeater is one of the most popular things to do in London.
+The Tower of London is a UNESCO World Heritage site that is not to be missed on a trip to London.
+Make sure to get a tour with an entertaining, red-coated Beefeater, which is one of the most popular things to do in London.

 Yeoman Warders have been guarding the Tower of London since Tudor time when Henry VIII decided that the Tower should be protected by part of the royal bodyguard.